-The objectives when managing capital are to safeguard the ability to continue as a going concern to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
+The objectives when managing capital are to safeguard the ability to continue as a going concern to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to

 The management sets the amounts of capital required in proportion to risk.
-The Company manages its capital structure and adjusts it in light of changes in economic conditions and risk characteristics of the underlying assets.
+The Company manages its capital structure and adjusts it in light of changes in economic conditions and risk characteristics of the underlying

 The capital structure consists of borrowings (as detailed in note 15 and 17), and equity (comprising issued capital, reserves and retained earnings as detailed in statement of changes in shareholders' equity).
-The debt equity ratio for current year is 0.74 (March 31, 2021: 0.7).
+The debt equity ratio for current year is (3.38) (March 31, 2022: (1.89)).

-Consequent to the common control business combination given effect to in the previous year, which resulted in creation of debit balance in capital reserve, the Company has a negative net worth as at March 31, 2022.
+Consequent to the common control business combination given effect to in the previous year, which resulted in creation of debit balance in capital reserve, the Company has a negative net worth as at March 31, 2023.
 The consideration payable to the shareholders of the combining entities, has primarily resulted in a negative net working capital as on the balance sheet date.
-The Company is mainly a cost plus entity rendering services to its immediate holding company and other fellow subsidiaries, has been profitable over the years and the revenue from operations have continued to grow in recent years.
+The Company is mainly a cost plus entity, rendering services to its immediate holding company and other fellow subsidiaries, and has been profitable over the years and the revenue from operations have continued to grow in recent years.